Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Problem of Drift of Adaptation Spaces

 \subsection{Problem of Drift in Adaptation Spaces in DeltaIoT}

-The problem with a classification approach as exemplified by the approach we described for DeltaIoT is that the quality attributes of the adaptation options may change over time due to uncertainties.
-As a result, the classes of adaptation options with particular values for quality attributes may disappear or new classes may appear over time that are not part of the initial classification model.
-We refer to this problem as drift of adaptation spaces.
+The problem with a classification approach as exemplified by the approach we described for DeltaIoT is that the quality attributes of the adaptation options may change over time due to uncertainties. \re{ For example, during construction works, equipment or physical obstacles may increase the noise in the environment on a set of specific links.
+Consequently, the packet loss and energy consumption of the configurations that route packets via these links will be affected. } As a result, the classes of adaptation options with particular values for quality attributes may disappear or new classes may appear over time that are not part of the initial classification model.
+We refer to this problem as a drift of adaptation spaces.
 This phenomenon may deteriorate the precision of the classification model and, hence, the reliability and quality of the system.

 Figure~\ref{fig: class drift example} shows an instance of novel class appearance (cf. Figure~\ref{fig:sample of quality attributes distribtion with GMM}) for the setup shown in Figure\,\ref{fig:deltaiotv1.1}.
 This plot represents the distribution of the quality attributes of adaptation options over 300 cycles.
 The blue points are related to cycles 1 to 250, and the green points to cycles 250 to 300.
 Although the position of some of the adaptation options (with their quality attributes) after cycle 250 (green points) were derived from initially defined classes (distributions), clearly most of the adaptation options after cycle 250 are not part of these initial distributions and form a new class or classes.